ReviveSoft/video-cards/README.md

 ## VidedCard Component

-The `VidedCard` component is a beautiful and interactive card that displays an image and a video.
+The `VideoCard` component is a beautiful and interactive card that displays an image and a video.
 The video gets activated on hover, providing an engaging user experience.

 You can view examples here https://examples.inputron.com/video-cards